Updated: Jul 29

 I & buyers don't always take pictures/video at properties, but I always like to ask in advance just in case it would be helpful due to the sizable percentage of times when it is.
 If I were to ask a listing agent during a showing with a prospective buyer if pictures/video weren't known to be important in advance, rather than asking in advance, it decreases the likelihood that I would be able to answer them in time.
 It also takes away precious time from the showing, especially if the buyers were late, the last people to show the property immediately prior ran late, or the showing window is short.

-How pictures by me/buyers can benefit sellers/listing agents
+How pictures/video by me/buyers can benefit sellers/listing agents

 A. Helping buyers make offers not contingent on home inspection As mentioned before, a prime example of how pictures can be beneficial for sellers/listing agents is if I am in a situation where time is of the essence on a brief showing and my buyer is able to use pictures/video to expand their showing in some capacity in order to be better able to comfortably make an offer with no home inspection contingency.
 Most buyers I work with use home inspection contingencies, but when they don't, it's very beneficial for buyers I work with to be able to see imagery in areas that they have difficulty accessing that I am able to access, such as in crawlspaces, in areas of attics that are hard to get to, in sheds/detached garages that are locked with the only window present above eye level, etc. B. Helping buyers be less likely to pull out of a home purchase contract during the home inspection by knowing more potential negatives prior to an offer.
 I've also worked with buyers who didn't see the home in person or via video prior to contract ratification, and have seen a higher chance of contract fall through when that occurs due to later home inspection & viewing by the buyer.
 I've seen where an attic had scuttle access, the buyers were unwilling to climb my ladder to peek in, and where the pictures I've shown them have dissuaded them from making an offer on a home that had at least a few contract fall throughs prior to our showing where I highly suspect that it was due to the other buyers not seeing the attic & being dissuaded by it after seeing pictures of it & reports on it at time of inspection since the condition of the attic was significantly inferior to the living space & exterior of the home.
 C. Increasing the number of positive elements in a home that I can point out that don't appear in the listing itself and which wouldn't be clear without the use of videography/photography.
 For instance, if the home has a new HVAC in the garage, and the agent hasn't mentioned it, if the label isn't visible to the naked eye due to the label being in a very tight space, but is visible to my borescope, if photography & videography of all kinds wasn't allowed, I wouldn't be able to know that or share it.
 Likewise, if a home's attic, accessible only by scuttle, looks excellent, but my client is unwilling or unable to climb my ladder to see it themselves, without the use of photography/videography, they'll need to take my word for it, which is often less compelling.
 D. Increasing the chances of a showing & an offer vs a completely sight unseen property by a buyer looking from out of state.
 In cases where no video is allowed at a property, often that property will be automatically ruled out by the prospective buyer if they never plan to perform in person searches.
 I've been helping buyers purchase sight unseen via video since my first year in the business.
 E. Helping sellers/listing agents with feedback/pictures/video on areas that are unknown to them but problematic, especially when actively deteriorating the property, like dripping pipes.
 I've shared pictures/video of dripping pipes to listing agents on at least a few occasions.
 On one such occasion, I only shared the location initially (under the kitchen sink), the listing agent had someone come to find it, and they didn't see it by not looking hard enough.
 When I went back to the property, I took video and shared it with them, and they had a plumber come out to fix the leaky pipe.
 In some cases, when permission is granted for pics/video, I take pics/video of a problem that the listing agent is unaware of, in requesting feedback from me I respond by telling them about the issues, and share with them pictures of the issue that they haven't seen themselves (i.e. problems in a new construction attic like vents not terminating to the exterior of the home, missing insulation in places, etc.).